kgoedert/quarkus-panache/README.md

 # What

-Very simple crud application using [quarkus](www.quarkus.io) to manage movies and their marketing campaigns.
+Very simple crud application using [quarkus](www.quarkus.io) to manage movies and their actors contact information

 # Why